-Total points awarded = 28
+Total points awarded = 30

-D. Professional Development
+E. Professional Development

 Students will be required to complete a self assessment upon completion of the course.
 The outline for this will be provided and the assessment will be due with the final exam.
 The final will be considered incomplete without the self assessment and subject to loss of point for lateness.
+It is important that you approach this in a self-reflective and thoughtful manner.
+One sentence answers to the questions posed will result in the self-assessment being returned and loss of points for lateness.